Generative AI and Foundation Models for Human Sensing Workshop

 Registration and Attendance

-Participants can register via the UbiComp 2025 Conference Registration (Open soon)
+Participants can register via the UbiComp 2025 Conference Registration (Open now!)

 Past Photos